 The programs will give you the opportunity to meet with an academic advisor, register for classes, and learn about some of the support services and opportunities available to Mizzou students.

-Students who need parking for Spring 2018 are able to purchase a virtual permit on the Tiger Park portal.
+Students who need on-campus parking for Spring 2019 are able to purchase a virtual permit on the Tiger Park portal.
 The Tiger Park portal link is mu.nupark.com/portal.
 The number of permit parking spaces in parking lots and garages in the core campus is limited.
 Once an area has been assigned to capacity it will no longer be listed as an option.
 You must have valid vehicle license plate information to purchase your virtual permit.
 You will have the ability to update your vehicle license plate information if it changes.